mvanholsteijn/docker-makefile/README.md

 ```

 ## Building an image
-to build an image, just type make:
+to build an image, add a Dockerfile to your directory and type make:

 ```bash
 make